How do I make a donation to School on Wheels?

 Why do homeless children need our help?

-Every time a homeless child moves, they fall behind in their studies.
-Our tutors are there to help them fill in the gaps.
-We believe that education is the key to ending homelessness and by helping homeless children succeed at their number one job – doing well in school – we can help break the cycle of homelessness and poverty.
+Every time a homeless child moves, he or she fall behind in their studies.
+Our tutors are there to help students fill in the educational gaps.
+We believe that education is the key to ending homelessness.
+By helping homeless children succeed at their number one job – doing well in school – we can help break the cycle of homelessness and poverty.

 Do you have a school bus?